Global-Chem/global-chem/paper.md

 ## GlobalChemExtensions

-Other than interacting with the network and designing your own, we made a software architectural decision that any extended functionality that has python dependencies will live in a separate repository of `GlobalChem` but share's the same documentation hosted on gitbook (https://sulstice.gitbook.io/globalchem-your-chemical-graph-network/).
+Other than interacting with the network and designing your own, we made a software architectural decision that any extended functionality that has python dependencies will live in a separate extended package `GlobalChem` called `GlobalChemExtensions`.
 An exhibition of it's functionality is displayed in `Figure 4`.

 ![Extended Functionality of GlobalChem .\label{fig:figure_4}](https://raw.githubusercontent.com/Sulstice/global-chem/master/images/figures/figure_10.png){ width=100% }

 In `Figure 4`, from left to right we demonstrate functionality of radial analysis, principal component analysis, open source database monitoring and a parallel coordinates diagram.
+With more details provided in the documentation available on GitBook.

 # Conclusion